Paper-CTS-Games/MantisEngine-DevKit/README.md

 }
 ```

+Release notes 1.0.2.1 (dev version):

+This release introduces a number of new features that make it easier to create plugins, including support for registering custom shaders.

+Plugins can now register custom shader.

+Other improvements in this release include:
+- Expanded documentation and examples for plugin development
+- Bug fixes and stability improvements

+Overall, this release should make it easier for developers to extend the functionality of the system and create more powerful plugins.

 ### Release notes 1.0.1:

 This release introduces a number of new features that make it easier to create plugins, including support for registering programming languages and engine events.